Launching a New York Startup

 - New York State Business - The state website for New York also has a section devoted to entrepreneurs.
 It explains all the things you need to be aware of to meet state requirements as a new entrepreneur.

-Recommended: Are you ready to create a New York startup and become an entrepreneur?
+Recommended: Are you ready to create an New York startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in New York, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 New York is home to a wide variety of industries and business sectors, many of which have been pivotal to the growth of the state.
 Some of the more significant industries in New York include: